14 Month Old Baby Feeding Schedule, Recipes and Tips

 - Butter, for cooking

-- Sieve flour and baking powder together and keep aside.
+- Sieve flour and baking powder together and keep it aside.

-- Beat egg and sugar together until fluffy.
+- Beat an egg and sugar together until fluffy.

 - Add flour into the egg and sugar mixture as you keep beating the mixture.
 Make sure no lumps are formed.

 - Add grated apples and cinnamon powder to the egg and flour mixture.
-If the mixture is not of the required consistency, you may add cream to adjust the consistency.
+If the mixture is not of the required consistency, you may add cream to adjust it.

 - Heat butter in a non-stick pan.

-- Pour the pancake mix on the pan.
+- Pour the pancake mix in the pan.
 Cook well from both sides.

 - Serve warm pancakes with apple sauce or any other homemade syrup!